-All staff, both teaching and non-teaching, are responsible for dealing with minor incidents requiring first aid.
-During lesson time first aid is administered by the qualified class teacher or assistant, or one of the other First Aiders available.
+All staff, both teaching and non-teaching are responsible for dealing with minor incidents requiring first aid.
+During lesson time first aid is administered by one of the qualified First Aid Officers.
+If an accident occurs in the communal areas and first aid is required, then one of the staff on duty who is qualified, can assist, or if they are not qualified, they should come to the staff room or School Office and request the assistance of the designated first aider.
 The First Aiders are authorised to apply dressings and compresses and take reasonable steps to facilitate symptom relief.
-Fully stocked First Aid kits are available as detailed in the First Aid Kit Locations section of this policy.
+Fully stocked First Aid kits are available in the Medical Room and school office.
 Any action taken should be recorded.
-Accidents of a more serious nature should be recorded on an accident report book, and if serious, parents /LAs should be informed by telephone.
+Accidents of a more serious nature should be recorded on an accident report book, and if serious, parents/carers should be informed by telephone.
 If an injury or illness involves spillage of body fluids gloves should be worn.
 If there is any concern about the first aid which should be administered then the qualified first aiders must be consulted.